ImDoubD/Convin-Task/README.md

   url = http://127.0.0.1:8000/balance-sheet/user/1
   <Bearer> : Token [Authorization]
   ```
-  This above api generates balance sheet csv of the authorized user details along with all the expenses' details in which he/she is tagged and amount owed.
-This api validates whether the user_id provided is same as the user_id of the authorized user from the JWT token, then provides the access accordingly.
+  This above API generates balance sheet csv of the authorized user details along with all the expenses' details in which he/she is tagged and amount owed.
+This API validates whether the user_id provided is same as the user_id of the authorized user from the JWT token, then provides the access accordingly.
 - Get `http://127.0.0.1:8000/balance-sheet/overall` \
   Sample input:
   ```bash
   <Bearer> : Token [Authorization]
   ```
-  This above api generates balance sheet csv with all the details along with the expense data of all the users currently in the system.
-This api can be only hit by an authorized user.
+  This above API generates balance sheet csv with all the details along with the expense data of all the users currently in the system.
+This API can be only hit by an authorized user.
 - In terminal, type `pytest` which in return will start the unit tests for the controller and service methods.